What is Solar Energy?

 Solar Energy Has Low Running and Maintenance Costs

-Solar energy is a profitable long term investment due to the little maintenance costs associated with the systems.
+Solar energy is a profitable long-term investment due to the small maintenance costs associated with the systems.

 Many of the components that make up the systems are durable, with some, such as solar panels having a warranty of even 20 years.
 Thus, once a solar power system is installed, the cost of running and maintaining it is usually small, making it a profitable long-term investment.